gabrielndip/micro-wgs/README.md

 - Each rule specifies `conda:` to pin tool versions from `envs/*.yaml`.
 - Run with `--use-conda` so Snakemake creates and uses per-rule environments.
  - Optional checksums: set `reference_sha256` to verify downloaded reference integrity.

+CI
+- A minimal GitHub Actions workflow `.github/workflows/ci.yml` runs shellcheck, Snakemake lint, and a dry-run on pushes/PRs.

+Notes on Data
+- Large raw data should not be committed.
+Use instructions or scripts to fetch small fixtures locally.
+The repository’s `.gitignore` excludes typical large bioinformatics files.
+- If running air-gapped, set `reference_fasta` in `config.yaml` to a locally available FASTA and optionally set `reference_sha256` for integrity verification.

 Notes
 - Variant calling and reports are optional; toggle with `enable_variant_calling` in `config.yaml`.